-8 best vegetarian subscription boxes
+8 best vegetarian subscription boxes to bring out the meat-free chef in you

 Whether you’re looking to cut down your meat intake, want to ensure you eat your five a day or simply need some inspiration using plant-based ingredients, we’ve rounded up the best recipe boxes that cater for vegetarian and vegan lifestyles specifically.